Printer Friendly Page

 Embargo / Ingelfinger Rule / NIH Policy

 embargo is an agreement between author(s) of scientific manuscripts, peer-reviewed journals and reporters concerning the release of information to the media in advance of a specific publication date.
 This agreement notes that the author(s) will defer releasing information and that the news media will defer coverage until a specified date set by the publisher of the manuscript in this case the Am J Health Behav.
-The embargo applies to the time between the submission of the manuscript to the publisher and the authorized release of information by the journal.
+The embargo applies to the time between the submission of the manuscript to the publisher and the authorized release of information.

 tandem the two policies ensure that journal readers will have the full article when the media report on it.
-Reporters who violate a journal’s embargo will be excluded from future embargoed information.
+Reporters who violate embargo will be excluded from future embargoed information.
 Authors who violate this embargo will be banned from future publication in the Am J Health Behav.

 It should be clear that authors may give interviews to representatives of the media who agree to the Am J Health Behav embargo.
 The embargo notes the information is confidential and cannot be made public by the media until you have received your final corrected PDF and there are no pending fees.